swarco/swarco-linux-v3/README.md

-This is a fork of the Buildroot GIT repository (from [http://git.buildroot.net/buildroot](http://git.buildroot.net/buildroot)) which is a base for the SWARCO Embedded Linux V3 operating system used on the CCM2200 and CCMxCORE CPUs.
+This is a fork of the Buildroot GIT repository (from [http://git.buildroot.net/buildroot](http://git.buildroot.net/buildroot)) which is a base for the SWARCO Embedded Linux V3 operating system used on the SCC-Air-v2, SCC-Air, CCM2200 and other similar SWARCO CPUs.

 Buildroot itself and all files in this repository contributed by SWARCO are licensed under the